Terenceyuyue/varFEM/README.md

   The former is incomplete cubic triangular element and the latter is incomplete bicubic rectangular element.
   In addition to directional problems, all three non-conforming elements (and conforming elements) can be programmed in the unified framework given in the document.

-## Adaptive finite element method and Newest-node bisection
-The adpative finite element method (AFEM) is introduced in Chapter 5 for the Poisson equation with homogeneous Dirichlet conditions.
-Each step was explained in detail, viz. the loops of the form:

-           SOLVE -> ESTIMATE -> MARK -> REFINE

-The newest-node bisection for the local mesh refinement was clearly stated  thanks to the smart idea in iFEM.
-The MATLAB codes are in Folder AFEM2D.

 ## Mixed FEM

    The mixed FEM is applied to solve the biharmonic equation, a special case of plate bending problems.